hashicorp/se-terraform-vault-workshop/docs/aws/terraform/slides-tf.md

   description = "This prefix will be included in the name of most resources."
 }

-variable "location" {
+variable "region" {
-  description = "The region where the virtual network is created." default     = "centralus"
+  description = "The region where the virtual network is created." default     = "us-east-1"
 }

 variable "address_space" {